 Hire roofers with workers comp . . . sounds pretty obvious.
-Most folks know, when searching for a roofing company in Miami, to make sure they are licensed and insured.
+Most folks know, when searching for a roofing company, to make sure they are licensed and insured.
 What many don’t realize is that “insured” often only refers to general liability insurance.
-GLI protects the homeowner should the contractor cause damage to them or their property.
+GLI protects the homeowner should the contractor cause damage or injury to them or their property.
 But what about workers comp?

 Workers Comp Cheaters

-You won’t hear me siding with insurance companies very often but …
+You won’t hear us siding with insurance companies very often but …

 Homeowners Must Protect Themselves